 Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
 The SIO[3:1] are don't care when during SPI mode.
-(Please refer to "Figure 46.
-Block Erase (BE) Sequence (Command D8) (SPI Mode)" and "Figure 47.
+(Please refer to "Figure 42.
+Block Erase (BE) Sequence (Command D8) (SPI Mode)" and "Figure 43.
 Block Erase (BE) Sequence (Command D8) (QPI Mode)")

 The self-timed Block Erase Cycle time (tBE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be checked while the Block Erase cycle is in progress.
-The WIP sets during the tBE timing, and clears when Block Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
+The Write in Progress (WIP) bit still can be check out during the Block Erase cycle is in progress.
+The WIP sets 1 during the tBE timing, and sets 0 when Block Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
 If the block is protected by BP3, BP2, BP1, BP0 bits, the Block Erase (BE) instruction will not be executed on the block.

-9-15.
+9-16.
 Chip Erase (CE)

 The Chip Erase (CE) instruction is for erasing the data of the whole chip to be "1".
-A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
+A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
 The CS# must go high exactly at the byte boundary, otherwise the instruction will be rejected and not executed.

-The sequence of issuing CE instruction is: CS# goes low-sending CE instruction code-CS# goes high.
+The sequence of issuing CE instruction is: CS# goes low→sending CE instruction code→CS# goes high.

 Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
 The SIO[3:1] are don't care when during SPI mode.
-(Please refer to "Figure 48.
-Chip Erase (CE) Sequence (Command 60 or C7) (SPI Mode)", "Figure 49.
+(Please refer to "Figure 44.
+Chip Erase (CE) Sequence (Command 60 or C7) (SPI Mode)" and "Figure 45.
 Chip Erase (CE) Sequence (Command 60 or C7) (QPI Mode)")

 The self-timed Chip Erase Cycle time (tCE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be checked while the Chip Erase cycle is in progress.
-The WIP sets during the tCE timing, and clears when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
+The Write in Progress (WIP) bit still can be check out during the Chip Erase cycle is in progress.
+The WIP sets 1 during the tCE timing, and sets 0 when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
 If the chip is protected by BP3, BP2, BP1, BP0 bits, the Chip Erase (CE) instruction will not be executed.
 It will be only executed when BP3, BP2, BP1, BP0 all set to "0".

-9-16.
+9-17.
 Page Program (PP)